How We Made a Budget… and Stopped Fighting About Money

 How to Avoid Fighting About Money

 It’s not news that most fights in a relationship have something to do with money.
-At least 70% of couples fight about their finances — more than household chores, sex and snoring — according to a Time, Inc. study.
+But happier couples figure out a way to talk about their issues with clear solutions in mind, according to a 2019 study published in Family Process.

 Here’s how to talk to your significant other about money, and how to create a budget that works for both of you.